dmbarbour/glas/docs/GlasApps.md

 * `sys.random(Seed, N) : Binary` - return a list of N cryptographically random bytes, uniformly distributed.
 The result varies on Seed, N, and runtime instance.
 The Seed could feasibly be abstract state or plain old data.

 An implementation might involve a secure hash of `[Seed, N, Secret]`, where Secret is obtained from `"/dev/random"` or a configurable source when the application starts.
-In a distributed runtime, all nodes share the secret.
+In a distributed runtime, all nodes should produce the same result for a given query.

 ## Background Transactions

 In some use cases, we want an escape hatch from transactional isolation.
 This occurs frequently when wrapping FFI with 'safe' APIs.
-We might (pretend to) support HTTP GET within a single transaction, trigger lazy computations, or manually maintain a cache.
-To support these scenarios, I propose a reflection API to run a transaction prior to the calling transaction:
+We might logically support HTTP GET within a single transaction.

-* `sys.refl.bgcall(StaticMethodName, Args) : Result` - asks the runtime to call the indicated method in a separate transaction, wait for commit, then continue the current transaction with the result.
-If the caller aborts, e.g. due to read-write conflict with a concurrent transaction, an incomplete bgcall may be aborted.
-If bgcall aborts, it is implicitly retried.
-In general, args and result must be non-linear and global scoped.
-  * *StaticMethodName* - for example 'n:"MethodName"' in the abstract assembly, subject to namespace translations.
-The indicated method will receive the same 'sys.\*' environment passed to application 'step', independent of the caller's environment.
+Conceptually, the idea is that we 'trigger' a runtime via reflection on an incomplete computation to perform some background computation and update a cache.
+This seems difficult to generalize, but we could explicitly reference a few toplevel handlers in this role.

-The bgcall logically runs before the caller, time travel of a limited nature.
-There is risk of transaction conflict, a time travel 'paradox' where the bgcall modifies something the caller previously observed.
-In this case, we still commit the bgcall, but then we abort the caller.
-In context of transaction loops, we rollback and replay the caller from where change is observed.
-If careless this leads to data loss or thrashing, but is easily mitigated by manual caching.
+There is risk of transaction conflict between the background computation and the caller.
+We'll commit the background computation and retry the caller.
+If careless, conflict may lead to thrashing, but this is easily mitigated by manual caching.

-Insofar as paradoxes are avoided, background transactions are compatible with transaction-loop optimizations: a bgcall with stable results can be part of an incremental computing prefix, and a non-deterministic bgcall can clone a stable caller per result.
-Intriguingly, only the result needs to be stable: the bgcall could be processing an event queue in the background and returning 'ok' every time, modeling a background 'step' function active only while a caller is waiting.
+Insofar as conflicts are avoided, background transactions are compatible with transaction-loop optimizations such as incremental computing or support for non-deterministic results logically duplicating the caller.

 ## Time